 No matter your needs, in Butler County you'll find fun activities and interesting sensory-friendly experiences.
 Here are our top picks for sensory seekers.
-If you're looking for more ideas or customized recommendations for your visit, please call the Butler County Visitors Bureau, Monday - Friday, 8:30AM-5PM at 513-860-4194.
+If you're looking for more ideas or customized recommendations for your visit, please call the Travel Butler County office, Monday - Friday, 8:30AM-5PM at 513-860-4194.
 We're happy to help!

 A serene and peaceful setting outdoor is dotted by monumental pieces of outdoor sculpture.
 More than 300+ acres of wide open spaces, beautiful meadows, tranquil ponds, and hiking trails make Pyramid Hill Sculpture Park an ideal place to relax and get into nature.